jordanholtkamp/github_practice_w_ryan/readme.md

-- hi there, bye there
+- hi there, bye there, okay
 - my name is bilbo
 - i have the ring